Lady Gaga’s Dog Walker Shot as Thieves Swipe Her Two French Bulldogs, Says Report

 According to TMZ, a third dog was with the man when the shooting began right before 10 p.m.
 ABC7 reported that the dog walker was seen cradling one of the dogs while he was being treated on the sidewalk for his gunshot wounds.

-The singer, real name Stefani Joanne Angelina Germanotta, has three beloved French bulldogs, Koji, Miss Asia, and Gustavo.
+The singer, real name Stefani Joanne Angelina Germanotta, has three beloved French bulldogs, Koji, Miss Asia, and Gustav.
 It was reported that Miss Asia is the dog recovered from the scene.

 Earlier in the day, Lady Gaga was seen in Rome, where she is filming Ridley Scott’s new movie Gucci.